Caradt researcher Eke Rebergen speaks at the SIA Conference, ‘Breaking Boundaries with Practice-Oriented Research’, on November 25th in Hilversum.

 Eke about his presentation at SIA:

-‘The importance (actually the necessity) of raising and addressing problems in design research.
-That is why the chapter we contributed to this book ‘Looking for trouble’.
-If the design research focuses on that, then you get a completely different type of design projects and design results than what we see in the creative industry currently.
-In the presentation I included the following quote from our chapter: “In this type of project, the focus is not on an effective solution or lucrative improvement, but on challenging the structural problems and undesirable developments”.
+‘This is about the importance (or more accurately, the necessity) of raising and addressing problems in design research.
+That’s why the chapter we contributed to this book is called ‘Looking for trouble’.
+If design research focuses with this principle, it will result in design projects and outcomes which are completely different from those we currently see in the creative industry.
+I used the following quote from our chapter in my presentation: “In this type of project, the focus is not on an effective solution or lucrative improvement, but on challenging structural problems and undesirable developments”.
 I briefly showed how we are experimenting with this shift of focus with second-year Avans CMD students.
-I also touched on how the design field is already paying attention to this kind of design research.
-In doing so, the designer must consciously choose a position and not deliver an ultimately non-binding design from a comfortable distance from the problem.’
+I also touched on how the design field is already paying attention to this field of design research.
+To do so, the designer must consciously choose a position, rather than producing an ultimately non-binding design from a supposedly neutral position, situated at a comfortable distance from the problem.’